CTSRD-CHERI/de10pro-seriallite3/README.md

 ## Tuning Serial Links

 Analog parameters for serial links can be tuned using System Console.
-Please see the demonstration video below:
+Please see the demonstration video below.
+The tuned analog (PMA) parameters are included in the DE10Pro.qsf file.

 [![Link Tuning Video](https://img.youtube.com/vi/y_UbtNqbIaM/default.jpg)](https://youtu.be/y_UbtNqbIaM)